konekoya/date-generator/README.md

 1. output date format improvement
 2. get the bible chapters?
 By using Array, maybe we can achieve that?
 3. set up a static web page for this project.
+4. fix undefined bug in the first day of month